Georg Stumpf: Controversies

 In the case of the Sulzer AG acquisition by Stumpf and Pecik, it later emerged that the transaction had been carried out in violation of the Swiss Stock Exchange Act.
 In 2009, the FINMA filed a criminal complaint with the Swiss Federal Department of Finance against Stumpf, Pecik, and Vekselberg alleging that they had failed to comply with reporting requirements when acquiring shares in the engineering company Sulzer.
 The case was dropped in October 2010 in exchange for a compensation payment of ten million Swiss francs.

 In January 2010, Stumpf, Pecik and Vekselberg were fined 40 million Swiss francs each by the Swiss Federal Department of Finance for allegedly failing to report again, when Victory sold Oerlikon shares to Vekselberg.
 When the Russian Deputy Prime Minister and Minister of Finance, Alexei Kudrin, subsequently complained about this ruling and that these political entanglements would strain relations with Russia, the case was transferred to the Federal Criminal Court.
 Stumpf, Vekselberg and Pecik were subsequently acquitted by the Federal Criminal Court on 23 September 2010 and the fines were canceled.
 After analyzing the reasons for the verdict in detail, the Federal Department of Finance decided not to appeal the verdict to the Federal Supreme Court.

 Personal life

 Stumpf and his partner Patricia Schalko have two sons.
 In 2007, he and Schalko built a luxury villa in the style of an Italian palazzo in the upmarket Viennese district of Döbling for around EUR 15 million.
 The couple separated after 18 years.

 In his spare time, Stumpf enjoys playing golf, and he even won several junior championship titles in Austria.
 He owns an Airbus A319 and a Bombardier Global Express jet.

 Stumpf was ranked third in the ranking of the 100 richest Austrians by Trend magazine in 2023.
-He made the 2024 Forbes Billionaires List with an estimated wealth of USD 12.6, which made him the second richest in Austria and 156th richest person in the world.
+He made the 2024 Forbes Billionaires List with an estimated wealth of USD 12.6 billion, which made him the second richest in Austria and 156th richest person in the world.